KathiWinter/marioai/offline_rl/README.md

 to train a CDQN-agent, call the script `training-cdqn.py`.
-For a DQN-agent, use the `training-dqn.py` script accordingly. make sure that the `DATAPATH` points to the right dataset. the script will generate logs and models.
+For a DQN-agent, use the `training-dqn.py` script accordingly. make sure that the `DATAPATH` points to the right dataset. the script will generate logs and models in the `log_dir` directory.
 From the latest model, it will automatically generate the policy and save it to `policy.pt`.

 ### 3) evaluate the trained agent

-to evaluate a trained CDQN-agent, call the script `evaluation-cdqn.py`. or a DQN-agent, use the `evaluation-dqn.py` script accordingly.
-Before running the script, make sure that the `DATAPATH` in `constants.py` points to the correct dataset and the script loads the correct model.
+to evaluate a trained CDQN-agent, call the script `evaluation-cdqn.py`. or a DQN-agent, use the `evaluation-dqn.py` script accordingly (for the stochastic version of the CDQN-agent, use `evaluation-cdqn-stoch.py`).
+Before running the script, make sure that the `DATAPATH` in `constants.py` points to the correct dataset and that the script loads the correct model.
+To watch Mario run through the level, make sure that the parameter `render` in the `gym.make()` function is set to `True`.
+If you want to run many levels without needing to watch them, set `render` to `False` instead.
+The cumulated reward of an episode is printed out in the terminal window.